Math Practice Questions

 Geometry & Trigonometry

-~15% of Math sectionGeometry & Trigonometry questions on the Digital SAT cover area, volume, angle relationships, the Pythagorean theorem, and the basics of right-triangle trigonometry.
+~15% of Math sectionGeometry & Trigonometry questions cover area, volume, angle relationships, the Pythagorean theorem, and the basics of right-triangle trigonometry.
 A reference sheet with key formulas is provided during the test, but knowing when and how to apply each formula efficiently is the real skill being assessed.

-The built-in Desmos graphing calculator is available for every question in the Math section.
+The built-in graphing calculator is available for every question in the Math section.
 For Algebra and Advanced Math, this is a powerful tool for checking solutions and visualizing functions.
-Practice using Desmos strategically—it can turn a 90-second algebraic solve into a 30-second graph intersection.
+Practice using the calculator strategically—it can turn a 90-second algebraic solve into a 30-second graph intersection.

 See all questionsIf 4x - 7 = 17, what is the value of x?